Full Form of UIDAI – Unique Identification Authority of India

 - Two part-time members

 Further, UIDAI has its headquarters in New Delhi and a total of eight Regional Offices in India.
-UIDAI also has two data centres, in Karnataka and Haryana.
+UIDAI also has two data centers in Karnataka and Haryana.

-At the Headquarter of UIDAI located in New Delhi, the CEO is assisted by seven Deputy Director General and Joint Secretary level Officers of the Government of India.
+At the Headquarter of UIDAI located in New Delhi, the CEO is assisted by seven Deputy Director General and Joint Secretary-level Officers of India’s Government.

 Facts about UIDAI

 - As stated by the World Bank Chief, Aadhaar ID is the world’s largest biometric ID system.

 - The 12 Digit Aadhaar Numbers generated by UIDAI are random and unique.
 No two persons can have the same ID.

 - The government of India had started the Aadhaar project in January 2009 under the Aadhaar Act.